dhakernk/healthReflect/README.md

 ## Welcome to This Simple App. ##

-This app requires Python and Django pip and  Git
+This app requires Python and Django pip and  Git, numpy

 For Linux Install git using: <br/>
 sudo apt-get install git

 For other OS download Git From here https://git-scm.com/downloads

+Install Numpy
+> sudo pip install numpy== 1.13.3

+Install ipython
+> sudo pip install ipython==5.5.0

 First, update your local package index with apt, and then install the python-django package: